 An international consultancy firm based in the West Midlands has added an extra service to support its SME clients.

 Lindsay Barnett has recently joined the team at MCP Consulting Group Ltd (MCP) as a HR Consultant.
-MCP provides asset management consulting and training services in a variety of sectors including automotive, aviation and aerospace, and food & drink, as an associate consultant in Human Resources.
+MCP provides asset management consulting and training services in a variety of sectors including automotive, aviation and aerospace, and food & drink.

 Lindsay’s new role at MCP is to provide HR support to SMEs across all sectors, particularly where they don’t have access to a full-time resource or HR Manager in-house.